UNICORE-EU/unicore-docs/source/admin-docs/registry/index.rst

 Registry configuration
 ----------------------

-A Registry is running in a "normal" UNICORE/X container, however, you should use a dedicated UNICORE/X instance for the Registry, making sure no other services are running.
+A Registry is running in a *normal* :ref:`UNICORE/X <unicorex>` container, however, you should use a dedicated UNICORE/X instance for the Registry, making sure no other services are running.

 Thus, most of the UNICORE/X documentation regarding access control, keystores, etc also applies to the Registry.
 Please, make sure to read the :ref:`UNICORE/X documentation <unicorex-manual>` as well.

 Registry configuration (CONF/uas.config)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Apart from hostname, port, and other properties, the ``uas.config`` file
+Apart from hostname, port, and other properties, the ``uas.config`` file must contain the
-must contain the following entry
+following entry
 ::

  container.feature.Registry.mode=shared